I’m Darien. Writer-ish. Libra. Lover of books and chocolate.

-I’m Darien, author of the novels, The Avalon Ladies Scrapbooking Society and Friendship Bread, as well as the Avalon novellas, An Avalon Christmas and An Avalon Valentine.
+I’m the author of the novels, The Avalon Ladies Scrapbooking Society and Friendship Bread, as well as the Avalon novellas, An Avalon Christmas and An Avalon Valentine.
 You can find those books here.
 My titles have been translated into 14 languages and are selections of the Doubleday, Literary Guild, and Book of the Month Club book clubs.
-My nonfiction book, Writing the Hawaii’i Memoir, won an award that I’m proud of.
+My nonfiction craft book, Writing the Hawaiʻi Memoir, won the 2015 Hawaiʻi Book Publishers’ Ka Palapala Poʻokela Book Award.
 For a couple of years I wrote a column, The Writer’s Corner, for our local paper.
-I have a handful of cookbooks for my food blog.
+I have three cookbooks for my food blog, Friendship Bread Kitchen.
 I kicked off my career writing under the name Mia King.

-I am the recipient of a Sustainable Arts Foundation grant, and received a fellowship at the Vermont Studio Center this past spring.
-For the past 19 years I’ve made my home on the Big Island of Hawaii with one husband and three kids.
+I am a recipient of a Sustainable Arts Foundation grant and a fellowship at the Vermont Studio Center.
+I was recently nominated for my first Pushcart Prize at age 51.
+For the past 20 years I’ve made my home on the Big Island of Hawaii with one husband and three kids.

 A few years back, I talked about the writer’s life.
 You can read that here at Writer’s Digest.